 There are many beautiful Japanese maples and this is one of them.
 With its elegant form and superb autumn coloration it is a fine choice for a courtyard, cottage garden, or Japanese garden.
 Its palmate leaves are 2-5” long and have seven to nine long, tapering lobes with finely serrated margins.
-Bright green when the emerge they turn orange and then scarlet when temperatures change and persist well into late fall.
+Bright green when they emerge, they turn orange and then scarlet when temperatures change, and persist well into late fall.
 The small flowers produced in spring are pendent, purple-red, and followed in autumn by red-winged fruits (samaras).
 Plant in a place that is sheltered from winds to avoid leaf scorch.
+Japanese maple is native to Japan and Korea and is a member of the soapwort family, Sapindaceae, that also includes lychee, and buckeye.
+The genus name, Acer, is the classical Latin name for the genus.
+The specific epithet, palmatum, comes from the Latin word referring to palm leaves, and notes the resemblance of the leaf shape that of a palm leaf.
+The variety name, heptalobum, comes from the Greek word hepta meaning 7, and the Latin word lobum meaning lobe, and refers to the seven lobes of the leaves.

 Outstanding Feature: Form, autumn coloration